 Johannes Gensfleisch zur Laden zum Gutenberg (1395-1468) was a German blacksmith, goldsmith, printer, and publisher who introduced printing to Europe.

-His invention of mechanical movable type printing started the Printing Revolution and is widely regarded as the most important event of the modern period.
+His invention of printing using moveable type started the Printing Revolution and is widely regarded as the most important event of the modern period.

 It played a key role in the development of the Renaissance, Reformation, the Age of Enlightenment, and the Scientific Revolution and laid the material basis for the modern knowledge-based economy and the spread of learning to the masses.

 Gutenberg was the first European to use movable type printing, in around 1439.

 Among his many contributions to printing are: the invention of a process for mass-producing movable type; the use of oil-based ink; and the use of a wooden printing press similar to the agricultural screw presses of the period.

 His truly epochal invention was the combination of these elements into a practical system which allowed the mass production of printed books and was economically viable for printers and readers alike.